Tooling: Scaling Agent Primitives

 While VS Code + GitHub Copilot handles individual development perfectly, teams need additional infrastructure for sharing, versioning, and productizing their Agent Primitives.
 Managing multiple CLI environments becomes complex quickly - different installation procedures, configuration requirements, and compatibility matrices.

-AWD CLI solves this by providing unified runtime management and package distribution.
-Instead of manually installing and configuring each vendor CLI, AWD handles the complexity while preserving your existing VS Code workflow.
+APM CLI solves this by providing unified runtime management and package distribution.
+Instead of manually installing and configuring each vendor CLI, APM handles the complexity while preserving your existing VS Code workflow.

 Here’s how runtime management works in practice: